Version updated on August 08, 2022

 - as of May 25, 2018, the European Regulation 2016/679 of April 27, 2016 on the protection of individuals with regard to the Processing of Personal Data and on the free movement of such data, and repealing Directive 95/46/EC (General Data Protection Regulation, often referred to as the GDPR) ;

-- the French law n° 78-17 of January 6, 1978 relating to data processing, files and freedoms and its evolutions.
-Sages has filed several declarations with the CNIL, including one registered under the number 2186552, concerning the processing of personal data intended to provide the Zeendoc electronic document management service.
+- French law no. 78-17 of January 6, 1978 on data processing, data files and individual liberties, as amended from time to time.
+Sages has uploaded made several declarations to the CNIL, including one, registered under no. 2186552, concerning the processing of personal data intended to provide the Zeendoc electronic document management service.

 Similarly, as a subcontractor for its customers who use the online computerized document management system (in Saas mode), Sages Informatique, the publisher of Zeendoc, has completed all the necessary administrative formalities with the competent authorities, in particular the European Regulation 2016/679 of 27 April 2016 on the protection of individuals with regard to the Processing of Personal Data and on the free movement of such data, and repealing Directive 95/46/EC (General Data Protection Regulation, often referred to as the GDR).